CVPD/CVPD.github.io/content/authors/pendar-alirezazadeh/_index.md

   - Postdocs
 ---

 **Dr. Pendar Alirezazadeh** is a postdoctoral research fellow at the University of the Basque Country (UPV/EHU), working in the Computer Vision and Pattern Discovery (CVPD) group.
-He earned his PhD in Computer Engineering (Excellent Cum Laude, 2024) under the supervision of Prof. Fadi Dornaika and Prof. Abdelmalik Moujahid.
+He earned his PhD in Computer Engineering (Excellent Cum Laude, 2024) under the supervision of [Dr. Fadi Dornaika](https://cvpd.github.io/author/fadi-dornaika/) and Prof. Abdelmalik Moujahid.

 His research focuses on **Edge AI**, where he develops **lightweight deep learning models** that can operate efficiently on resource-constrained embedded systems.
 He specializes in **neural network quantization**, **discriminative learning**, and **attention mechanisms**, with the goal of bringing powerful AI capabilities to real-time edge applications.